galenbunting/Reading-Machines/2019-01-23-bibliographic-WHAT-IS-A-BOOK.md

 What we study when we study the history of books requires more specificity than Darnton had previously employed: he focused previously on six stages of
 production: authors, publishers, printers, shippers, booksellers and readers.
 In this revisitation, Darnton argues that it is more complicated than he had previously thought.
 Darnton draws attention to paratexuality and intertextuality, best illustrated by the example he gives: French libel writing which repeats anecdotes, "culled from a large variety of the same sources.
-In the seventeenth and eighteenth centuries, unlike today, “anecdote” meant
+In the seventeenth and eighteenth centuries, unlike today, "anecdote" meant
-“secret history"...
-Libels were cobbled together out of material scattered through the information systems of the *Ancien Regime.* To make sense of them, it is crucial to study the system itself—that is, to concentrate on intertextual combinations rather than on the book as a self-sufficient unit" (507).
+"secret history"...
+Libels were cobbled together out of material scattered through the information systems of the *Ancien Regime.* To make sense of them, it is crucial to study the system itself-that is, to concentrate on intertextual combinations rather than on the book as a self-sufficient unit" (507).
 The recycled and refurbished histories of the seventeenth and eighteenth centuries require more attention, he concludes.
 Finally, he focuses on comparative history as a means of understanding various trends throughout book history.
 How books were shaped varies from each historical moment, Darnton concludes.